 Retaliation: Any act of communication intended as retribution against a person for reporting bullying, cyberbullying, harassing, or hazing, or to improperly influence the investigation of, or the response to, a report of bullying or hazing.

 Title IX/Section 504 monitoring officer: The the principal or head counselor at Utah International is assigned the responsibility to file sexual harassment, sexual assault, dating violence and domestic complaints.
 Staff learning of possible sexual harassment are required to bring it promptly to the attention of the head counselor or the principal.
 The principal is assigned the responsibility to conduct investigations of incidents of bullying, cyberbullying, harassment, and hazing, and to monitor the school’s compliance with all the policies in this section, including but not limited to those mandated by Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.

-No school employee, volunteer, or student may engage in bullying, harassing, hazing, or cyberbullying a school employee or student at any time or in any location.
+No school employee, volunteer, student or parent may engage in abusive conduct, bullying, harassing, hazing, or cyberbullying a school employee or student at any time or in any location.

 No school employee, volunteer, or student may engage in violence or threat of violence against any employee, volunteer, or student at any time or in any location.

-No school employee, volunteer, or student may engage in retaliation against a school employee, volunteer, student, investigator for, or witness of, an alleged incident of bullying, harassing, cyberbullying, hazing, or retaliation against a school employee, volunteer, or student.
+No school employee, volunteer, or student may engage in retaliation against a school employee, volunteer, student, investigator for, or witness of, an alleged incident of abusive conduct, bullying, harassing, cyberbullying, hazing, or retaliation against a school employee, volunteer, or student.

 No school employee, volunteer or student may knowingly make a false allegation of abusive conduct, bullying, cyberbullying, harassment, hazing, or retaliation against a school employee, volunteer, student or parent.